 The Acquisitions Load MARC Order Record interface enables you to add MARC records to selection lists and purchase orders and upload the records into the catalog.
-The Vandelay interface enables you to create specific match points between incoming MARC records and exisiting catalog records.
-Combining these two features enables you to track on order MARC records through the Acquisitions interface and to utilize the record matching mechanisms available in Vandelay.
+You can both create and activate purchase orders in one step from this interface.
+You can also load bibs and items into the catalog.